Zbdon/Zbdon/README.md

 - 👋 Hi, I’m @Zbdon
 - 👀 I’m interested in GameDev Programming
 - 🌱 I’m currently learning ue4 C++, i have 2 years of experience with BP and thought its a good time to start learning C++, maybe a bit late but its ok 😅
-- 💞️ I’m looking to collaborate on Small projects just to build experience with C++
+- 💞️ I’m looking to collaborate on Some small projects just to build experience with C++
 - 📫 my discord is: Zbdon#9036

 <!---